mwaseem321/mwaseem321.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me: "
 excerpt: "Hello!
-I am Muhammad Waseem, a Ph.D. candidate in the Department of Mechanical and Aerospace Engineering at the University of Virginia (UVA).
-I am being advised by Prof. [Qing (Cindy) Chang](https://engineering.virginia.edu/faculty/qing-cindy-chang/).
-My primary research focus lies in the broad spectrum of Complex  Systems Modelling and Control."
+I am Dr. Muhammad Waseem, a Research Assistant Professor at the University of Tennessee Oak-Ridge Innovation Institute (UT-ORII).
+My research includes the modeling and control of Complex  Systems.
+I am currently accepting new PhD students with a strong background in programming (python) and an understanding of manufacturing systems."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-I am Muhammad Waseem, a Ph.D.
-Candidate in the [Department of Mechanical and Aerospace Engineering](https://engineering.virginia.edu/departments/mechanical-and-aerospace-engineering) at the [University of Virginia (UVA)](https://www.virginia.edu/).
-I am currently being advised by Prof. [Qing (Cindy) Chang](https://engineering.virginia.edu/faculty/qing-cindy-chang/).
-My primary research focus lies in the broad spectrum of Complex Systems Modelling and Control.
+I am Dr. Muhammad Waseem, a Research Assistant Professor at the University of Tennessee Oak-Ridge Innovation Institute (UT-ORII).
+My research includes the modeling and control of Complex  Systems.